matyalatte/tuw/examples/README.md

 Examples for component options.

 -   [IDs](./comp_options/id/): An option to set ids.
-You can use the defined ids in commands.
+You can use them as variable names in commands.
 -   [Default Values](./comp_options/default/):  An option to set default values of components.
 -   [Tooltip](./comp_options/tooltip/): An option to show a message when the mouse cursor is on a component.